michaeldeane62/beny_wifi/README.md

     <img alt="Version" src="https://img.shields.io/github/manifest-json/v/Jarauvi/beny_wifi?filename=custom_components%2Fbeny_wifi%2Fmanifest.json&label=Version">
 </div>

-:warning: *DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
+⚠️*DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
 USE WITH YOUR OWN RISK*

 This repository contains Home Assistant custom component for controlling and retrieving information from ZJ Beny EV chargers via Wifi.